-G. H. Hardy and J. E. Littlewood \cite{HL1921} obtained an approximate functional equational for Riemann zeta function in the critical region.
+G. H. Hardy and J. E. Littlewood \cite{HL1921} obtained an approximate functional equation for Riemann zeta function which is particularly useful in studying the behaviour of zeta function in the critical strip; especially on the critical line.
 Later, in the same way of thought, J. R. Wilton \cite{WI30} in 1930 gave an approximate functional equation for the product of two Riemann zeta functions in the critical region.
 The main ingredient used to arrive on to the above mentioned approximate functional equation is the following formula: \begin{thma}[Wilton's formula] Let $\R (u)>-1, ~ \R (v)>-1,~ \R (u+v)>0$ and $u+v\ne 2$, then

 where $\sigma_z(n)$, $z$ being an arbitrary (complex) number, denotes the sum of $d^z$ over all the divisors $d$ of $n$. \end{thma} Wilton's approach to prove Theorem \ref{Wilton} involves techniques of real and complex analysis.
 Recently, D. Banerjee and J. Mehta \cite{BM14} gave an alternative proof of Theorem \ref{Wilton} using number theoretic approach, and a similar result for Hurwitz zeta functions appeared in \cite{WB2017}.
-In this paper, we obtain an analogous result to that of Theorem \ref{Wilton} in number fields.
-More precisely, we find an expression for the product of two Dedekind zeta functions attached to arbitrary real (resp. imaginary) quadratic number fields.
-This expression involves Meijor G-function as its error term.
-We then use these formulae to find a closed form expression of Dedekind zeta values for quadratic number fields at any positive integer.
-The ultimate goal is to find explicit formula for calculating special values of Dedekind zeta functions, which we are unable to find at this point.
-To the best of our knowledge these closed form expressions are new and are of some interests.
+In this paper, we obtain a result analogous to that of Theorem \ref{Wilton} in number fields.
+More precisely, we find expressions for the product of two Dedekind zeta functions attached to arbitrary real (resp. imaginary) quadratic number fields.
+These expressions involve Meijor G-function as its error term.
+We then use these expressions to find some formulae for Dedekind zeta values attached to quadratic number fields at any positive integer.
+The ultimate goal is to find certain formulae for calculating special values of Dedekind zeta functions, which we are unable to find at this point.
+To the best of our knowledge these expressions are new and are of some interests.